EAAMO/conference2024/content/social_hackathon/participation/index.md

 6. **Submission Format:**
 - **Team Information:** Include a brief team description (Team Leader, Contact Email, CVs of Team Members, GitHub Link, and Project title), including the names and roles of each team member.
 - **Main Document:** Submit a PDF document that includes all the sections outlined above.
 The document should be professionally formatted and easy to read.
-- **Video Presentation:** Include a ten minutes long video presentation that showcases your system's functionality.
+- **Video Presentation:** Include a short video presentation (at most ten minutes long) that showcases your system's functionality.
 - **Demo/Prototype:** If applicable, provide a link to a live demo or a downloadable prototype of your system.
 - **Supplementary Materials:** Include any additional materials that support your submission.